-Does your child's handwriting look like this?
+Does your 5 to 6 year old’s handwriting look like this sample?

 For children aged 5 to 6 years being at school and learning about handwriting is an exciting time.
 They will have already spent one year at school, having made a lot of new friends and are keen to learn as much as possible.
 This is also the time when you may hear a lot of ‘why’ questions as they wish to understand more about the world around them.

 In class, they are learning how to form alphabet letters, write words and write number 0 to 9.
 Occasionally at this age, there are some letter and number reversals.
 The most common ones are the number 3 and the letter R. As a parent of a child aged 5 to 6 years you should not be too concerned about this.